atgreen/green-orb/README.md

 The channel type `notify` is for sending messages to popular messaging platforms.

+You must specify a URL and, optionally, a message template.

 `orb-ag` uses `shoutrrr` for sending notifications.
 Use the following URL formats for these different services.
 Additional details are available from the [`shoutrrr`